Codein-Labs/ibexa-seo-toolkit/CONTRIBUTING.md

 ### Symfony

-**Codein eZ Platform SEO Toolkit** is a symfony bundle.
+**Codein Ibexa SEO Toolkit** is a symfony bundle.
 As such, we aim at providing code that comply to [symfony coding standards](https://symfony.com/doc/current/contributing/code/standards.html).

-### eZ Platform
+### Ibexa

-This symfony bundle aims at providing tools for eZ Platform, a Digital Experience Platform (DXP) edited by Ibexa.
+This symfony bundle aims at providing tools for Ibexa, a Digital Experience Platform (DXP) edited by Ibexa.

 As such, we don't provide tools for a Symfony only application, and don't plan to.